ebbba-org/ansible-role-bigbluebutton/README.md

   max-old-space-size in frontends

 **`bbb_container_compat`** (default: `false`)\
-  Compatibility with unprivileged containers  Enabling this option allows to deploy BBB into a unprivileged container
+  Compatibility with unprivileged containers.
+Enabling this option allows to deploy BBB into a unprivileged container.

 **`bbb_max_file_size_upload`** (default: 30000000)\
   Maximum file size for an uploaded presentation (default 30MB - number must be in byte)